This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It’s just a short stumble back to your cabin along a tropical pathway.

-You can just spend the day relaxing, or if you want a bit more activity, Great Keppel has 15 beaches to explore and many bush-walking paths if you can pull yourself from the beach.
+If you want to just spend the day relaxing, or if you want a bit more activity, Great Keppel has 17 beaches to explore.

-The two main beaches near the village are safe for swimming and dolphins were swimming past while we were there.
+The two main beaches near the village, Fisherman Beach, and Putney Beach, are safe for swimming and dolphins were swimming past while we were there.

 While on Keppel you must jump aboard a sailboat with Great Keppel Cruises, owned and run by Terry.
 It’s a small business only recently started by Terry, who was a great host, especially to the girls, letting them become Skipper for most of the sailing journey.

-We swapped travel tales over cheese, olives, and dip and a glass of wine (bring your own!)
+We swapped travel tales over cheese, olives, dip, and a glass of wine (bring your own!)